Dog-Friendly Asheville NC: Complete 2026 Guide

 Top Dog-Friendly Breweries

 Highland Brewing (East Asheville) Asheville’s oldest brewery has a large outdoor area with lawn space, live music, food trucks, and a dog-friendly atmosphere.
-Dogs are welcome in all outdoor areas.
-They even have dog water stations.
+Dogs are welcome in all outdoor areas, and dog water stations are provided throughout.

 Wedge Brewing (River Arts District) Located in a former warehouse in the River Arts District, Wedge has a large open-air area right along the French Broad River.
 Dogs are welcome and it is one of the most popular spots for dog owners.
 The Goze and Pale Ale are local favorites.